Justice Isa seeks clarity from President about reference

 “The same has been duly confirmed to me by persons at the highest levels of the government,” Ebrahim wrote and submitted that in view of this, he cannot in good conscience continue in office and so he tenders his resignation as the Additional Attorney General for Pakistan with immediate effect.

-The PPP chairman said he still remembers the era of Musharraf when they wanted to oust the judges and the same tactics were being used by remnants of Musharraf.
+The PPP chairman said he still remember the era of Musharraf when they wanted to oust the judges and same tactics were being used by remnants of Musharraf.

 He said it was duty of the political parties to come out and tell people how their rights were being snatched.
 “It is unfortunate that so much blood is spilled, so many lives lost, so much progress being made but we are looking a Pakistan not much different than it was in 2006 in the era of dictatorship of Pervez Musharraf,” he said.

-ISLAMABAD: Justice Qazi Faez Isa, a senior Judge of the Supreme Court (SC), has contacted the c, asking if a reference has been filed against him and if so, he should be provided its copy.
+ISLAMABAD: Justice Qazi Faez Isa, a senior Judge of the Supreme Court (SC), has contacted the President of Pakistan, asking if a reference has been filed against him, he should be provided its copy.

 “I will be obliged if you could let me know whether this is correct, and if it is, to kindly provide me with a copy as well,” a source quoted Justice Isa as stating while writing to the President.

-The source, who has witnessed the contents of the letter, told The News that Justice Qazi Faez Isa told the president, “I am confident that you will agree that if a reference has been filed and I have been called upon to submit a reply, only then to the permission of the Supreme Judicial Council, the government may disclose the reference and my response thereto.”
+The source who has witnessed the contents of the letter told The News that Justice Qazi Faiz Isa told the President, “I am confident that you will agree that if a reference has been filed and I have been called upon to submit a reply, only then to the permission of the Supreme Judicial Council, the government may disclose the reference and my response thereto.”

 Justice Isa, according to the source, further told the President that selective leaks amount to character assassination, and jeopardize his right to due process and fair trial and undermines the institutions of the judiciary.